v-levin/SoftUni/README.md

     In the last few topics, students are introduced to Java Web development.
 It starts with a short introduction to the Java language - syntax, variables, conditional constructs, cycles, arrays, lists, classes and objects.
 Next is the introduction to Hibernate ORM and access to a MySQL database from Java.
 Continued with Java Web Applications (Servlets / JSP) and Java MVC Web Development Technology.
 Following is the development of a practical project - a simple blog system based on Java, Spring MVC, Hibernate and MySQL.

+PROFESSIONAL MODULS
+ - C# Fundamentals: C# Advanced

+    The "C# Advanced" course examines the .NET platform, as well as working with the C# language above the startup.
+This includes coding skills, problem solving skills, familiarizing with standard work tools (.NET Framework), word processing tools, linear and tree collections, and working with files and directories.
+Particular attention is paid to the functional programming paradigm, as well as its basic tool - LINQ to process data streams.
+The course will also deal with asynchronous programming, and throughout the course of the course the students will be divided into teams that will have to make a practical project.
+The development environment to be used by the training team is Microsoft Visual Studio 2017 + JetBrains ReSharper, but each student is free to use preference tools.

+- C# Fundamentals: C# OOP Basics

+    The "Object Oriented Programming" course will teach you the principles of Object-Oriented Programming (OOP), how to work with classes and objects, how to use object-oriented modeling, and build class hierarchies.
+The basic principles of OOP will be studied as abstraction (interfaces, abstract classes), encapsulation, inheritance and polymorphism.
+We will pay attention to paradigms such as event-driven programming, functional programming (lambda functions, closures and LINQ), exception handling.
+We will look at cloning, comparing, and crawling objects.
+We will briefly review the most commonly used design patterns.
+Examples, homeworks and projects will be in C#, Java and PHP.

+ - C# Fundamentals: C# OOP Advanced

+    In the Object Oriented Programming (OOP) course, you will learn about the principles and best practices for building quality software.
+You will learn about the concepts for writing quality code in OOP in C#.
+This includes using abstractions, refactoring, as well as writing unit tests, reflection, working with template data types, using events and techniques, and tools to improve the quality of the code.
+The course ends with the development and defense of a practical course project and a practical exam.